TL;DR: Product Owner and Product Manager Salary Report 2022 — An Anonymous Poll by the Community for the Community

 The goal is to have a sufficient number of replies – that would be at least 500 – by the end of September 2022 to create the report in time for November 2022.
 Of course, the report will be available for free.

 Scrum Master Interview: Demand Creates Supply and the Job Market for Agile Practitioners is No Exception

 Scrum has proven time and again to be the most popular framework for software development.
 Given that software is eating the world, a seasoned Scrum Master is nowadays in high demand.
 And that demand causes the market-entry of new professionals from other project management branches, probably believing that reading one or two Scrum books will be sufficient.
 Which makes any Scrum Master interview a challenging task.

-If you are looking to fill a position for a Scrum Master (or agile coach) in your organization, you may find the following 54 interview questions useful to identify the right candidate.
-They are derived from my fifteen years of practical experience with XP as well as Scrum, serving both as Product Owner and Scrum Master as well as interviewing dozens of Scrum Master candidates on behalf of my clients.
+Suppose you are looking to fill a Scrum Master position in your organization.
+In that case, you may find the following Scrum Master interview questions helpful to identify the right candidate.
+They are derived from my sixteen years of practical experience with XP and Scrum, serving both as Product Owner and Scrum Master, and my training experience as a Professional Scrum Trainer with Scrum.org.
+Also, I have interviewed dozens of Scrum Master candidates on behalf of my clients.